serpsbotapi/slate/source/includes/_errors.md

 405 | The request method you are trying isn't supported on this endpoint.
 422 | A validation error occured for some of your query params or form data.
 429 | A rare error that tells you that you are making API calls too quickly.
-500 | Internal Server Error -- We had a problem with our server.
-Try again later.
-503 | Our fault!
+500 | Our fault!
 Something unexpected happened at our hardware end.
+503 | Our services are unavailable (maybe due to an ongoing maintenance).